jeffohanalevy-design/qa-service-fastapi/README.md

 A simple Question Answering API that answers natural-language questions about member messages retrieved from a public API.

-Example questions:
-- “When is Layla planning her trip to London?”
-- “How many cars does Vikram Desai have?”
-- “What are Amira’s favorite restaurants?”

 ---

 ## Local Setup (Service Deployment)